-For your chance to win the Museum Exhibit category, you need to create an engaging museum exhibit exploring this year’s theme, Turning Points.
+For your chance to win the Museum Exhibit category, you need to create an engaging museum exhibit exploring this year’s theme, People and Power.
 For your chance to win the Indigenous History in Australia category, your entry can be in any format.

 Think of a story, event or issue that reflects the theme and then find out more about it.

 Pick a topic that interests and engages you

 Your knowledge and enthusiasm will communicate itself to your audience.